 These are the tracks and sessions that occurred on October 19, 2019.
-We’re in the process of collecting slides and notes to post along with each session.

 - Product Management 101: The basics about product management and product marketing.

 - Growing the Product Team: Effective recruiting, managing the talent bench, developing the team, scaling for organization growth